cllopes/reactathon/material/2_react/4_state/readme.md

 ## Updating State

-All state mutations should be done with `this.setState` which has 2 potential uses:
+All state mutations should be done with `this.setState` which has 2 potential signatures:

-In the first use you pass setState an object containing the properties you want to update.
+1. In the first usage you pass `setState` an object containing the properties you want to update.

 ```javascript 1.8
 this.setState({count: 2})
 ```

-`this.setState()` will merge in these properties with the existing passed in properties (overriding only the properties passed in)
+`this.setState()` will merge in these properties with the existing state properties, only overriding only any properties passed in.

-this.setState() is asynchronous and can be batched together.
+**Warning:** `this.setState()` is asynchronous and can batch together updates, so if your update requires the previous state you may end up with an unintended updates like the following:

 ```javascript 1.8
 Object.assign(